jarcane/clojurice/README.md

 A `boot cljfmt` task is provided which will run [cljfmt](https://github.com/weavejester/cljfmt) on all files in the src directory.
 The `check` and `fix` tasks from [boot-cljfmt](https://github.com/siilisolutions/boot-cljfmt) are also available directly, and can be used to run against individual files or directories as needed.

-For basic linting a `boot analyse` task is provided, which will check the source files with [kibit](https://github.com/jonase/kibit) and [bikeshed](https://github.com/dakrone/lein-bikeshed) for common style issues.

 ### Hot Reloading

 Both frontend and backend code have been configured to automatically reload on file changes.
 There's even a helpful audio cue to notify you once a rebuild is done.